 Disadvantages of a gym membership

-- Hours open may not be conducive to your schedule
+- Hours that the fitness center are open may not be conducive to your schedule.

 If you are considering joining up at the gym, first figure out roughly how often you’ll be able to go.
 Total the cost (including the initial sign-up fee) and get an “Average Cost Per Visit” so you’ll know if this is a price you are willing to spend per workout.